 Fortunately, questions such as these are being addressed through the establishment of groups such as the Partnership on AI.
 Global leaders such as Google, IBM, Microsoft, Facebook, and Amazon have all opened up projects and initiatives supporting AI development.
 These parties sometimes work in collaboration to formulate best practices on AI, advocate for ethical implementation, and create guidelines for development and research.

 From a practical point of view, the risk associated with the widespread implementation of AI solutions is minimal in comparison to the benefits it can provide.

 The challenges of working with AI

 Sometimes the AI system’s design may require a high level of expertise and experience from regular users or even experienced personnel.
-At the same time, there can also be a lack of understanding of how, from a customer point of view, AI can really help to transform the business workflow.
+At the same time, there can also be a lack of understanding of how AI can really help to transform the business workflow.
 Consequently, there is a need for training and educating the entire staff, from operators themselves to those being in charge of maintenance for the supportive infrastructure that hosts the AI system, whether it be on-premise or cloud.

 AI is having a strong impact on our everyday lives and forms the backbone of many innovative platforms used by businesses across industries.
 Based on the concept of software models able to learn from data and train themselves to improve their results, solutions that incorporate AI technology prove to be much more effective than traditional systems.
 They are being considered as the driving factor for innovation and progress as many companies already use them to streamline processes, increase efficiency, and provide better services to customers.